soonwonhan/hashicorp/getting-started-terraform.md

 3. Download the latest version of Terraform.
 4. Open the download and follow the installation steps.

-With Terraform installed, let's dive right into it and start creating some infrastructure.
+Let's start creating some infrastructure.

 Most guys find it easiest to create a new directory on their local machine through the terminal.